bcorfman/arcade_actions/docs/api_usage_guide.md

 **Purpose:** Ease wraps continuous actions (like `MoveUntil`, `FollowPathUntil`, `RotateUntil`) and modulates their intensity over time, creating smooth acceleration and deceleration effects.

 **How it works:** The `ease()` helper function wraps an existing action and applies the eased effect to a target.
-After the easing duration completes, the wrapped action continues running at full intensity until its own condition is met.
+After the easing ramp (expressed in frames) completes, the wrapped action continues running at full intensity until its own condition is met.

 **Key characteristics:**
 - Wraps existing continuous actions